“What Does That Say?!?” My Life with ADHD and Bad Handwriting

-Illegible handwriting, and even the learning disability dysgraphia, are particularly common in people with ADHD.
+Illegible bad handwriting, and even the learning disability dysgraphia, are particularly common in people with ADHD.
 Here’s how I wrote my own ticket to clarity despite my poor penmanship.

-A Lifetime of Terrible Handwriting
+A Lifetime of Bad Handwriting

 My handwriting sucks.
 I know it.
 My friends know it.
 Now you know it.